-The foundation scenario includes allowances for increases in annual claims costs incurred to reflect the impact of changes in people, processes and technology; as well as psychological impairments that can significantly challenge return to work.
-The current plan anticipates that we will continue making progress in reducing workplace injuries and that by 2024, we will reduce injury frequency to 1.56.
-However, we have revised our estimates relating to duration to reflect recent experience.
-Following an 11-day increase in Time-Loss Days Paid per 100 Covered Employees (from 241 in 2017 to 252 in 2018), we now expect that previously anticipated reductions in Time-Loss Days Paid per 100 Covered Employees will take longer to emerge.
-Our new estimates are based on the assumption that improvements will start to emerge in 2020 and that Time-Loss Days Paid per 100 Covered Employees will decrease to 224 days1 by the end or 2024.
-Challenges with return to work and the impact of significant investments in people processes and technology is expected to increase costs in immediate future.
-However, these investments are expected to deliver significant improvements in claim outcomes.
-As a result, the portion of the rate used to cover current year benefit costs is expected to remain at \$1.79 in 2019, \$1.77 in 2020 and \$1.76 from 2021 to 2025.
+The foundation scenario includes allowances for increases in annual claims costs incurred to reflect the impact of changes in people processes and technology; as well as psychological impairments that can significantly challenge return to work.
+In addition, the pandemic is impacting the treatment programs available to injured workers and is limiting return to work opportunities in 2020.
+The current plan anticipates that we will make little progress on injury prevention and return to work in 2020, but that progress will resume in 2021.

+In 2019, the implementation of Guidewire slowed down most of the processes at the WCB while the organization absorbed a substantial change in processes and technology.
+This coupled with continued upward pressure from psychological impairments led to a significant 41-day increase in Time-Loss Days Paid per 100 Covered Employees (from 252 in 2018 to 293 in 2019).
+We have therefore revised our expectations of reductions in Time-Loss Days Paid per 100 Covered Employees and that substantially improved outcomes will take longer to emerge.
+Our new estimates are based on the assumption that improvements will begin to materialize in 2021 and that Time-Loss Days Paid per 100 Covered Employees will decrease to 237 days1 by the end or 2024.
+With new and existing challenges with return to work and continued investment in people, processes and technology, we expect an increase in costs in the immediate future.
+As a result, the portion of the rate used to cover current year benefit costs is expected to increase from \$1.74 in 2019 to \$1.94 in 2020, reducing to \$1.79 in 2021 and to \$1.78 by 2024.

-The targeted outcomes will be achieved through a continued focus on prevention and return to work; and a comprehensive program of change known as the Business Transformation Advancement Program (BTAP).
-The cost of the BTAP initiatives is not completely final at this point, but based on actual costs to date and projections for the next few years, we expect this will measure in the tens of millions of dollars for this large scale modernization program.
-The program will continue to advance over the next year and is expected to increase the portion of the rate used to fund administration expenses and legislated obligations from \$0.54 (2018) to \$0.67 in 2019 and \$0.63 in 2020.
-By 2024, the portion of the rate used to fund administrative costs is expected to reduce to \$0.54.
+The targeted outcomes will be achieved through a continued focus on prevention and return to work; and the continuation of the Business Transformation Advancement Program (BTAP).
+The cost of the BTAP initiatives measures in the tens of millions of dollars for this large scale modernization program and impacts the portion of the average rate used to fund administrative costs.
+In 2019, administrative portion of the rate was \$0.64; an increase of \$0.10 from the 2018 amount of \$0.54.
+As investments continue in 2020, this cost is expected to increase to \$0.75 followed by a decrease in 2021 back to \$0.64.
+In 2024, we we anticipate eliminating the unfunded liability, the portion of the rate used to fund administrative costs is expected to be \$0.60.